giusniyyel/CurrencyApp/README.md

-## Currency Converter App - A Kotlin Multiplatform Application
+## Currency Converter App - A Kotlin Multiplatform Mobile Application

-**Features:**

-- Convert between various currencies
-- View the latest exchange rates
-- Available on both Android and iOS

-**Technologies:**
+**Convert currencies with ease!** This app allows you to convert between various currencies and view the latest exchange rates, with a familiar look and feel on both Android and iOS.

+**Built with Modern Technologies:**

-- **Kotlin Multiplatform Mobile (KMM):** Enables code sharing between Android and iOS platforms.
+- **Kotlin Multiplatform Mobile (KMM):** Share a significant portion of your codebase across platforms for faster development and easier maintenance.
-- **Compose Multiplatform:** Provides a declarative UI framework for building user interfaces across platforms.
+- **Compose Multiplatform:** Leverage a declarative UI framework to build beautiful and consistent user interfaces across Android and iOS.

 **Getting Started:**

+Before diving in, ensure you have the following tools installed:

 1. **Prerequisites:**
-  - Android Studio with the Kotlin plugin installed
+    - Android Studio with the Kotlin plugin
     - Xcode with Swift support

 2. **Clone the repository:**
     ```bash